Pretzel: Pennsylvania

 Southeastern Pennsylvania, with its large population of German background, including the Pennsylvania Dutch, is considered the birthplace of the American pretzel industry, and many pretzel bakers are still located in the area.
 Pennsylvania produces 80% of the nation's pretzels.

 Hard pretzels originated in the United States, where, in 1850, the Sturgis bakery in Lititz, Pennsylvania, became the first commercial hard pretzel bakery.
 Snack food hard pretzels are made in the form of loops, braids, letters, little pretzels, or sticks around 3 mm thick and 12 cm long; they have become a popular snack in many countries around the world.
-A thicker variety of sticks can be 1.5 cm thick; in the U. S. these are called Bavarian pretzels or pretzel rods.
+A thicker variety of sticks can be 1.5 cm thick; in the U.S. these are called Bavarian pretzels or pretzel rods.
 Unlike the soft pretzels, these were durable when kept in an airtight environment and marketable in a variety of convenience stores.
 Large-scale production began in the first half of the 1900s, more so during 1930 to 1950.
 A prime example was in 1949, when highly innovative American Machine and Foundry Co., of New York City, developed the "pretzel bender": a new automatic crispy-styled baked pretzel-twisting machine that rolled and tied them at the rate of 50 a minute—more than twice as fast as skilled hand twisters could make them—and conveyed them through the baking and salting process.

 The annual United States pretzel industry is worth over $1.2 billion.
 The average American consumes about 1.5 lb of pretzels per year.
-The privately run Pretzel Museum opened in Philadelphia in 1993, but is now defunct.
-In 2003, Pennsylvania Governor Ed Rendell declared 26 April "National Pretzel Day" to acknowledge the importance of the pretzel to the state's history and economy.
+The privately run Pretzel Museum opened in Philadelphia in 1993, but it is now defunct.
+In 2003, Pennsylvania Governor Ed Rendell declared April 26 as "National Pretzel Day" to acknowledge the importance of the pretzel to the state's history and economy.
 Philly Pretzel Factory stores offer a free pretzel to each customer on this day.
 In Altoona, Pennsylvania, the Benzel's pretzel company calls them "bretzels", both for the alliteration and as a nod to their German heritage.

 The S-shaped soft pretzel, often served with brown mustard, became very popular in Philadelphia and was established as a part of Philadelphia's cuisine for snacking at school, work, or home, and considered by most to be a quick meal.
 The average Philadelphian today consumes about twelve times as many pretzels as the national average.